gohmarcel/IT1244/README.md

 ## Description

 This project implements a predictive modeling pipeline to determine the likelihood of a customer subscribing to a term deposit.
-It utilizes Decision Trees and XGBoost, incorporating data balancing via SMOTE and automated hyperparameter optimization.
+It utilises Logistic Regression,  Decision Trees and XGBoost, incorporating data balancing via SMOTE and automated hyperparameter optimization.

 ### Project Structure